How to use the info and pinfo commands in Linux

 To use the info command, use the following syntax.

-#info title-of-Texinfo-page
+#info [command/package]

 #info bash

-sample output of info command
+the output of the info command

 Syntax of the pinfo command